 In this guide

-A notification that your super fund is about to merge with another may come as a surprise to members whose fund has performed consistently well for many years.
+A notification that your super fund is about to merge with another may come as a surprise, not to mention an unwanted demand on your time.

-Some people have a strong connection with their fund through its association with the business sector in which they work, so the idea of merging with a fund in an entirely different sector can be puzzling, even confronting.
+Some people have a strong connection with their fund through its association with the industry or business sector in which they work, so the idea of merging with a fund they may never have heard of can be unnerving.

 Why are funds merging?

-The external influences and pressures on funds to merge is introducing a new level of pragmatism on the trustee boards responsible for these funds.
+Industry reforms have put super funds under increased pressure to merge, introducing a new level of pragmatism on the trustee boards responsible for these funds.
 While their heritage might be rooted in industrial negotiations and agreements, they recognise that this connection will be less important in future.
-Instead, funds realise their future will be sustained on delivering optimal retirement benefits to members at minimum cost.
+Instead, funds realise their future will depend on delivering optimal retirement benefits to members at minimum cost.

 Which super funds have merged or are due to merge?